joarca01/final-math-bsc-thesis/README.md

 The code for the webpage is located in the folder `HTML-based`.

-Alternatively, an early version of the code is available at `PDF-based`.
+Alternatively, an early version of the code is available at `PDF-based` (this folder is temporarily unavailable until I defend the Thesis).
 The relevant file in this folder is `template_euc.ipynb`, which, for a given $k$ and $\ell$, generates a `.tex` file with the proof, which can be later compiled to obtain a `.pdf`.
 It is enough to have every file in a unique folder and execute the function `ap_euc` in `template_euc.ipynb`.
 This version of the code requires:

 - `tex` compiler
 - `stopit` module